-The NBA Judicial Selection Committee is a standing committee.
-Pursuant to the NBA Bylaws, Chapter XI, Section 11, “[t]his committee:
+The National Bar Judicial Selection Committee is a standing committee.
+Pursuant to the National Bar Bylaws, Chapter XI, Section 11, “[t]his committee:

 - shall be responsible for evaluating the qualifications of candidates for the federal bench;